HuSecurity/.github/profile/README.md

 **AI Detection**
 This will be a file/respository of the code used to create a AI motion tracking camera.
-I'm going to build this code directly into my camera and will then have this streamed to a external live feed + my webapp - Completed Camera, need to upload the python file for AI
+I'm going to build this code directly into my camera and will then have this streamed to a external live feed + my webapp **- Completed Camera, need to upload the python file for AI**

 **Backend**
 The backend database storing small bits of information.
-Will be hosted either on a old computer of mine or Google's Firebase (Unsure).
-To-Do (Connected with the WebApp)
+Will be hosted either on a old computer of mine or Google's Firebase (Unsure). **- To-Do (Connected with the WebApp)**

 **Webapp**
 The main component that pieces everything together.
-Will hopefully fucntion well and look good while doing it!!  - To-Do
+Will hopefully fucntion well and look good while doing it!!  **- To-Do**

 **Promotional Website**
 Meant to promote website and be a small part of the bigger project.
-Advertisation and concept of what my project would look like professionally. - Completed
+Advertisation and concept of what my project would look like professionally. **- Completed**